misiektoja/instagram_monitor/docs/anti-detection.md

 <a id="let-the-circuit-breaker-stop-the-account"></a>
 ## Let the Circuit Breaker Stop the Account

-When Instagram returns a confirmed challenge, checkpoint or expired session, monitoring pauses for the account.
+When Instagram returns a confirmed challenge, checkpoint, temporary limit or expired session, monitoring pauses for the account.

 `CIRCUIT_BREAKER` is enabled by default.
 An account-level failure stops all targets using that account for the rest of the run.
 Restarting checks the saved session once before starting any target workers.
 The check allows one request with a 30-second timeout and no automatic retries or redirects.
 Success resumes monitoring.
 Failure leaves the account paused and explains what to fix.